 The Country Club was built in 1884 to serve as a historic Italianate Raised Center Hall Cottage by Anne McAvoy and her husband George B. Canby.
 Over the next 55 years, the house changed ownership around a half dozen times.

-Between 1947 and 1976 the home fell into disrepair, and the Aiena family opened it up as a boarding house to wayward travelers.
-In July of 1976, the heirs of the estate sold the property to Robert F. Hudson who turned the property into a dispatch hub for a New Orleans taxi service.
+Between 1947 and 1976 the home fell into disrepair.
+The Aiena family decided to reopen it up as a boarding house to wayward travelers.
+In July of 1976, the heirs of the estate sold the property to Robert F. Hudson.
+Hudson turned the property into a dispatch hub for a New Orleans taxi service.

-In 1977, the property was purchased by three men and the original founders of The Country Club: Douglas Williams, Daniel Wilson and Gary Clay.
+In 1977, the property was purchased by three men.
+These men were the original founders of The Country Club: Douglas Williams, Daniel Wilson and Gary Clay.
 They installed a pool in the backyard that same summer and opened the outdoor bar.
 By February of 1978, Douglas Williams bought out his two partners.